OrdinaryMagician/stinger_m/ProtoNotes.md

  - This one can be used as-is (though I did fix some holes and stuff).
  - Made a separate pickup model with holes filled.
  - Has a similar regenerating ammo as the dispersion pistol.
+IIRC it was supposed to use the same ammo as the ASMD?

 ### "Teleport gun"